-A practice experiment to produce contemporary sculpture and installation in an 18th century cottage and garden in Brighstone village, Isle of Wight, UK.
+A long-term practice experiment to produce contemporary sculpture and installation in an 18th century cottage and garden in Brighstone village, Isle of Wight, UK.

 An ongoing developmental studio in the winter months, becoming an installation space and sculpture garden during the summer.

 Planning to open 2019 at set times and days to visitors, or by appointment.